huss-osman/linux-fundamentals/03-git/fundamentals/01-git-intro.md

 ## Reflection

-Learning **Git** is not just about memorising commands.

-It is about understanding **how history is recorded**, **how teams collaborate safely**, and **how modern software systems are managed through version control**.

-This module focuses on building that understanding step by step through **concepts, workflows, and hands-on practice**.
+Learning **Git** is not just about memorising commands; it is about understanding how history is recorded, how teams collaborate safely, and how modern software systems are managed through version control.
+This module focuses on building that understanding step by step through concepts, workflows, and hands-on practice.